Julie Hambleton

 There is hope for new knowledge on hypoxia management techniques from studying these clans, especially the Bajau.

-According to Ilardo, marginalization, and segregation is making life exceptionally difficult for the Bajau in their native dwellings.
-They are not regarded as equals with the citizens of the countries in which they make their homes on seas and shores.
+According to Ilardo, marginalization, and segregation are making life exceptionally difficult for the Bajau in their native dwellings.
+They are not regarded as equals to the citizens of the countries in which they make their homes on seas and shores.
 Thousands of them have migrated from the seas due to increased industrial fishing by their host countries.
 She fears that they may be fully dispersed by the time scientists are ready to delve into researching their adaptations.

 1. Jan Hoole.
 These ‘Sea Nomads’ Are The First Known Humans to Have a Genetic Adaptation to Diving.
 Science Alert. https://www/sciencealert.com/indonesian-bajau-genetic-changes-adapt-them-to-aquatic-lifestyle.
 Retrieved 14-08-19